The Lord Mayor of London Scholarships for Academic Excellence

 If I retake one of my 'A' levels later to give me AAA can I be awarded the Scholarship retrospectively?

 Students are awarded on the basis of their qualifications on entry.
-You are given until the 15th November 2018 to provide all bona fides.
+You are given until the 15th November of your entry year to provide all bona fides.
 Retaking a qualification after that and backdating it will not be counted.

 Under the Terms and Conditions, the Lord Mayor's Scholarship is only awarded to students where City is their first time in Higher Education.
 If you have done any previous study of any duration, at Undergraduate or Postgraduate level, you would not be entitled.

 The Lord Mayor's Scholarship is only awarded to students who are fully registered and 'current' on 1st December.
 Also, the Terms and Conditions are subject to change and so will only apply to the year in which you actually start your course.